PatternsTechGit/PT_CustomValidation_with_Debounce/README.md

 We have also **defined attribute routing** for our controller and method.
 And, **used try catch blocks** to handle exceptions

  ### **Step 4: Add Fake Accounts**
-We will **add some fake accounts** in the context file so that we can test test our validator.
-Add the following code in the 'BBBankContext.cs' file
+We will **add some fake accounts** in the context file so that we can test our validator.
+Add the following code in the 'BBBankContext.cs' file after initializing `this.Accounts` *list*

 ```cs
  // initializing 24 new fake accounts.